-The entire backbone of Facebook is based on understanding and gaining knowledge of the behaviour of its users, yet with its massive user base it makes use of several techniques to do the same.
+The entire backbone of Facebook is based on understanding and gaining knowledge of the behavior of its users, yet with its massive user base, it makes use of several techniques to do the same.

 Deep Learning - This technique doesn’t need any definite data from an image and has the ability to comprehend the context of an image as well as to analyze its contents using meta and text.
 For instance, if there is an abundance of tiger images and videos being shared across Facebook this technique can produce insights to understand the frequency of appearance of products with these images and videos in order to place ads for the people who might like to watch tiger videos.

-DeepText - This technique uses neural networking to analyse the words in user posts in order to understand their context and comprehend their meaning, with its own algorithm.
+DeepText - This technique uses neural networking to analyze the words in user posts in order to understand their context and comprehend their meaning, with its own algorithm.

 Face Recognition - This technology is used to recognize human faces in two or more different images.
 The technology’s accuracy has also made it the target of much controversy.

 Tweet Recommendations - Twitter makes use of AI for recommending tweets on the user’s timeline and ensuring that the relevant tweets are catered to them first.
-It makes use of Natural Language Processing (NLP) to analyse thousands of tweets per second and provide insights on the inclinations of the users.
+It makes use of Natural Language Processing (NLP) to analyze thousands of tweets per second and provide insights into the inclinations of the users.

 Removing Hateful Accounts - Twitter makes use of AI algorithms to flag and removes the accounts that are promoting extremist groups or hateful tweets.